OOLOI.ORG

 Picture

 Ooloi exists for specific reasons.
-These goals describe the constraints that shape the system’s architecture and implementation.
+These goals describe non-negotiable constraints that shape the system’s architecture and implementation.

-Ooloi is designed to produce professional engraving output without dependence on proprietary licensing.
+Ooloi is designed to produce professional engraving output without dependence on proprietary licensing or opaque layout engines.

 This is addressed architecturally rather than commercially: deterministic layout, backend-authoritative rendering, and explicit separation between core functionality and extensions.